Skip to main content

 Known Limitations and Constraints

-• Alexa limits the character count in responses
+• Alexa has limits on the character count and length of spoken responses.

-• Visuals and complex UI are not supported
+• Visuals, buttons, and complex UI (like cards) are not supported in this basic integration.

 Optional: Publish Your Alexa Skill to the Public